kaputejaswini1504-ctrl/student-performance-project/README.md

-# student-performance-project
-Student Performance Analysis using Python (EDA Project) README.md lo ila pettachu:

 # Student Performance Analysis

 ## Project Description
-This project performs Exploratory Data Analysis (EDA) on student performance dataset.
+This project performs Exploratory Data Analysis (EDA) on a student performance dataset to understand how different factors affect students' scores.

 ## Tools Used
 - Python